multi-learn/summit/docs/source/tutorials/example5.rst

 It inputs four arguments :

 * :python:`directory`, a string containing the directory where figures should be sotred
-* :python:`base_file_name`, a string containing the file name prefix that shoul be used to sotre figures
+* :python:`base_file_name`, a string containing the file name prefix that should be used to store figures
 * :python:`y_test`, an array containing the labels of the test set
 * :python:`multiclass` a boolean that is True if the target is multiclass